 Jay co-founded O’Neil & Rueppel, LLP in 2009.
 Originally focusing its practice on real estate, corporate law, and trust and estates, the firm has consistently narrowed its focus.
-Now, 90% or more of the firm’s work lies in the area of trusts and estates.
+Now, 90% or more of the firm’s work lies in the area of trusts and probate.
 Jay’s mission is to provide effective guidance to his clients as they navigate the complicated map of estate planning and trust and estate administration.

 The primary focus of Jay’s work is in trust and probate administration and estate planning.
 Jay has a deep and abiding passion to educate his clients about the law, to advise his clients on the best way of reaching their goals, and to protect them from the two great risks of outside interference and mistaken choices and judgments.